nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Terminology

 - `SM` = A Kubernetes container that runs NuoDB Storage Manager.
-In Kubernetes deployments, all database processes are started externally by a helper script called `nuodocker` which allows for greater control  including the execution of prerequisite actions like database or archive creation in NuoDB Admin tier that must occur prior to actual database process start up.
+In Kubernetes deployments, all database processes are started externally by a helper script called `nuodocker` which allows for greater control including the execution of prerequisite actions like database or archive creation in the NuoDB Admin tier that must occur prior to actual database process start up.
 - `Archive` =  The persistent storage on disk of a NuoDB database served by a Storage Manager process (SM).
 A single NuoDB archive is represented by an archive directory and journal directory located on persistent storage.
 In Kubernetes, the journal directory is internal to the archive and normally located inside the archive directory.